 This is the first time a prospective subject for the pronouns “he, his” and “himself” can be identified other than the “vile person” of Verse 21.
 But what other “king” could “he” be other than the “vile person?”
 The fact is, there is no other except in Verses 25 and 29 where “he” and “him” struggles with the “king of the south,” leaving only the northern “king,” the “vile person,” to fill the slot.

 Smith argues he is “France.”
 Maxwell strongly believes he “was the medieval papacy!”
-But, while we agree “he” is the papacy, by this time it is clear “he” is the post deadly wound papacy who is having “intelligence with them that forsake the holy covenant,” and who are soon to “place the abomination that maketh desolate,” according to verses 30, 31.
+But while we agree “he” is the papacy, by this time it is clear “he” is the post deadly wound papacy who is having “intelligence with them that forsake the holy covenant,” and who are soon to “place the abomination that maketh desolate,” (Verses 30, 31).

 It is also quite clear that “he” is not a secular power because “he” exalts “himself” and magnifies “himself above every god” rather than other nations, indicative of his religious nature.
-Also, “he” is parallel to the “king of fierce countenance” who “shall magnify himself in his heart” (Daniel 8:23, 25), who, in turn is parallel to the “little horn” power of Daniel 8:9-13 and 7:8, 20-26.
+Also, “he” is parallel to the “king of fierce countenance” who “shall magnify himself in his heart” (Daniel 8:23, 25), who, in turn is parallel to the “little horn” power (Daniel 8:9-13; 7:8, 20-26).

-While speaking “marvellous things against the God of gods” could be seen as atheistic behavior, it is essentially the same behavior as the blasphemous horn power who “magnified himself even to the prince of the host . . . and it practiced, and prospered” in Daniel 8:11, 12.
+While speaking “marvellous things against the God of gods” could be seen as atheistic dogma, it is essentially the same teachings as the blasphemous horn power who “magnified himself even to the prince of the host . . . and it practiced, and prospered” (Daniel 8:11, 12).